angular/flex-layout/DEV_ENVIRONMENT.md

 5. From the root of the project, run `yarn install`.

-To build the components in dev mode, run `gulp build:components`.
+To build the library in dev mode, run `gulp build:lib`.
-To build the components in release mode, run `gulp build:release`
+To build the library in release mode, run `gulp build:release`
+> see the [Fast Start](https://github.com/angular/flex-layout#fast-start) for integration instructions.

 ### Running tests